GitbookIO/jobs.gitbook.com/_posts/2015-01-15-software-engineer.md

 * Performance optimization
 * Design skills
 * Amazon Web Services (AWS e.g. S3, EC2)
-* Command Line Interfaces
+* Command Line Interfacesw
-* Having founded your own startup
+* Past startup experience (as founder/co-founder or employee)

 ### Perks and Benefices:
 * Equity
 * Flexibility (Remote and flexible hours)
+* Be part of a very strong technical team, which will be a strong learning experience for most

 ### You should include these in your application: